Virginia Peninsula AVA: History

 Virginia has a history of commercial wine making that dates back to its earliest settlers.
 Indigenous tribes and early European settlers harvested the native fox grapes from the local frontier.

-The Virginia Peninsula region is the site of historic Jamestown, founded in 1607, the first English settlement in North America, and historic Williamsburg, an influential colonial town where wine has a long history.
-Wines graced the table of many an early Virginian colonist.
-Many of these wines were imported from France, but in an effort to support the buy-local movement of the time, the Williamsburg House of Burgesses decreed "Twelfth Acte" requiring all households to plant vineyards in 1619.
+The Virginia Peninsula region is the site of historic Jamestown, founded in 1607, the first English settlement in North America, and historic Williamsburg, an influential colonial town where wine has a long history gracing the tables of many early Virginian colonists.
+Many of the wines were imported from France, but in an effort to support a buy-local movement of the time, the Williamsburg House of Burgesses decreed "Twelfth Acte" requiring all households to plant vineyards in 1619.
 Nearby, on College Creek, Jockey's Neck was used for planting grapes by John Johnson (or Johnston).
 In 1760, proposals were made to the General Assembly for the encouragement of this useful undertaking.
 It stipulated to "stimulate the cultivation of the vineyard proposing that £500 be given as a premium to any persons producing the best wine in a quantity no less than 10 hogshead."

 Around 1807, Thomas Jefferson, considered one of the greatest patrons of wine in the United States, had established two vineyards in his south orchard.
 His goal to make wine from his Virginia Monticello estate was met with the unsuccessful cultivation of the classic European grape varieties due to the inability to control black rot and the destructive aphid-like root louse called phylloxera.

 Wine production was nationally acknowledged as early in the 1840 national census.
 By 1889, the area's principal wine grapes were Concord, Virginia Norton and Martha.
 In the early 1900s, Charlottesville's Monticello Wine Company and its Virginia Claret Wine were so well-regarded that the city declared itself to be "the Capital of the Wine Belt in Virginia."
 Grape production increased until 1925 at which time there was a major reduction in vine and wine production throughout Virginia coupled with the onset of Prohibition.
-However, grape hybridization and experimentation continued at Virginia Tech's horticultural farm on the North Fork throughout the 1920's right up to present times.
+However, grape hybridization and experimentation continued at Virginia Tech's horticultural farm on the North Fork throughout the 1920s right up to present times.
 Numerous crosses were made and five varieties released from 1949 through 1969.
 Today, Virginia Tech operates its experimental vineyard in the Valley of the North Fork, including varietals trials of advanced breeding lines from other states.
 Other vineyards are emerging with wine producing cultivars of vitis vinifera and European hybrids replacing American varieties.